Amazon, Smashwords and Draft2Digital all have benefits

 Famously, Smashwords ended their ebook distribution agreement with Flipkart due to the inability of Flipkart to remove titles in a timely manner.
 This tardiness by Flipkart resulted in many authors being notified by Amazon that their ebooks would be removed from KDP Select.

 So how can you make sure that your ebooks will be removed in a timely manner from Smashwords and their distributors when you want to enrol in Amazon KDP Select?

 The best way to ensure that an ebook will be totally exclusive Amazon is to make a small adjustment to the ebook’s distribution settings on Smashwords or Draft2Digital well in advance.

 The same goes for Draft2Digital.
 It is worth considering that these three retailers probably make up around 90% or more of sales, so my advice is to restrict aggregator distribution to these three retailers if your marketing plan involves going ‘in and out’ of Amazon KDP Select.

-From your Smashwords Dashboard, go to ‘Channel Manager’, and change your distribution settings.
+From your Smashwords Dashboard, go to the ‘Channel Manager’, and change your distribution settings.

 There is not enough room in the image above to show all of the distributors, but by opting out of all except for Apple, Kobo and Barnes & Noble, you can be certain that when it comes time to remove your title, it will be done quickly and efficiently.

 Once you have enrolled, make sure you un-tick the auto-renewal option and click ‘Save’ if you only wish to enrol your ebook for one period of 90 days.

 While open publishing would be the number one preference for most self-published authors, the reality of ebook sales at the moment is that Amazon, and especially KDP Select with its Kindle Unlimited option, is leading the market in ebook sales and now in subscription royalties.